 “Depart then, Love! . . .

 – Man’s race shall end, dost threaten thou?

 The age to come the man of now

 We fear not such a threat from thee;

 Mankind shall cease.–So let it be,”

 The start of this stanza goes against the structure seen before this stanza.
 Instead of saying ‘I said to Love’, Hardy wants to say goodbye to Love.
 The exclamation mark increases the emotion of the first line, making clear that Hardy wants Love to depart because of the pain it has caused him.

 He goes on to suggest that Love threatens men ‘does threaten thou?’ since it clouds the judgement of people.

 However more interesting, the last few lines describe the clearest how Thomas Hardy feels.
-He is not scared or fearful of Love anymore because he is ‘too old in apathy’ – he does not have an interest for falling back in love to feel the pain of heart break again.
-Therefore, because he does not fear love anymore, he feels that mankind will take control of love so that it does not cause such a pain to one again.
+He is not scared or fearful of Love anymore because he is ‘too old in apathy’ – he does not have an interest in falling back in love to feel the pain of heartbreak again.
+Therefore, because he does not fear love anymore, he feels that mankind will take control of love so that it does not cause such pain to one again.